kadekaryasatya/chatbot-mysql/README.md

 =============
 * MySQL 8.0 or more

-Test pengenalan pola
+Pattern Recognition test
 ======
 * Import `backup_test_sql` to your database
 * Run sql query from `query_to_test_sql`

 Usage on Chatbot:
 ======
-* Aktifkan MySQL 8.0
+* Active MySQL 8.0
 * Set webhook
-*	Buat fungsi untuk menerima input dari user dan masukkan ke tabel tb_inbox
+*	Create a function to receive input from the user and insert it into the tb_inbox table
-*	Start event inbox_looping_db_1 yang memanggil sp_pengenalan_pola untuk memproses pesan user, pesan balasan dapat dilihat pada tabel tb_outbox
+*	Start event inbox_looping_db_1 which calls sp_pengenalan_pola to process user messages, reply messages can be seen in the tb_outbox table
-*	Buat fungsi untuk mengambil pesan dari tb_outbox dan kirim ke user
+*	Create a function to retrieve messages from tb_outbox and send to the user